Find food that fits your pet’s needs

 Treatment: The importance of nutrition

-The food your dog eats plays an important role in his overall health and well-being.
-If your dog is diagnosed with kidney or renal disease, modifying his food can help manage the disease by reducing the amounts of protein, phosphorus and salt in his food.
+The food your dog eats plays an important role in their overall health and well-being.
+If your dog is diagnosed with kidney or renal disease, modifying their food can help manage the disease by reducing the amounts of protein, phosphorus and salt.
 Phosphorus restriction seems especially important in lessening the severity of the clinical signs and progression of kidney damage.
 Reducing protein levels may also help restore normal acid-base levels.
 Balanced nutrition is an essential part of an active, healthy lifestyle.
 If your dog has kidney problems, the right nutrition can positively impact your dog’s quality of life.
 For accurate diagnosis and treatment options, always consult your veterinarian and ask them to recommend the best food for your dog’s kidney health.

 Ask Your Veterinarian About Kidney Disease:

-- Are there any foods I should avoid giving my dog because of his condition?
+- Are there any foods I should avoid giving my dog?

 - Ask how human food may affect your dog’s health.